hsnlab/escape/pox/ext/doc/source/index.rst

-      -d, --debug           run the ESCAPE in debug mode -f, --full            run the infrastructure layer also -i, --interactive     run an interactive shell for observing internal states
+      -d, --debug           run the ESCAPE in debug mode -f, --full            run the infrastructure layer also -i, --interactive     run an interactive shell for observing internal states -a, --agent           run in agent role (without service layer)

 **More advanced commands:**